-- Staff members are directed to reconcile the ledgers promptly as bank statements are received.
-The Chief Deputy and Assistant Jail Administrator are responsible for ensuring the process is completed.
-Monthly reconciliation reports are available for the year 2019.
-The account was reconciled July 15, 2019. - We do have a policy for unclaimed property: 3.48 Inmate Property.
+Staff members are directed to reconcile the ledgers promptly as bank statements are received.
+The Chief Deputy and Assistant jail Administrator are responsible for ensuring the process is completed by staff.
+We discovered that February and March 2020 were completed May 13th and the months of May and June 2020 were completed August 4th and the months of August and September were completed November 4, 2020.
+January, April, July, and October were completed on time.
+Due to

+- the Covid outbreak, our staff has been riddled with quarantines and remote work that contributed to the delay for this year.
+All statements are reconciled and up to date. - We do have a policy for unclaimed property: 3.48 Inmate Property.
 This policy does not specify monies or funds.
-We plan to meet with Creek County's legal counsel to direct us on what procedure should be implemented and a viable expectation of how often the procedure should occur. - The annual Commissary report was filed with the BOCC in September of 2020.
-Sheriff's Office staff remember reporting before September 2020 but were unable to find documentation of the report.
+We plan to meet with Creek County's legal counsel to direct us on what procedure should be implemented and a viable expectation of how often the procedure should occur. - The annual Commissary report was reported to the BOCC on January 14, 2021 and accepted at the next meeting on January 19, 2021.